mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "Answer the question."

-"Thi said thi was and addict for a long time before Linyu came around."
+"Thi told me thi was an addict for a long time before Linyu came around."

 "What else?"